UNINETTSigma2/documentation/storage/performance_tips.md

 ## DON'Ts

 * Avoid having a large number of files in a single directory and rather split files in multiple sub-directories.
-* Avoid accessing small files.
-Use `/node/scratch` whenever possible instead of `/cluster/work` for small files.
 * Avoid repetitive `stat` operations because it creates a significant load on the file system.
-* Do not use `ls -l` on whole directory because it issues RPCs to the MDS for each file and directory it lists.
-Use rather `ls` and run `ls -l` only for the specific file you need extended information such as: permissions, ownership, etc.
+* Do not use `ls -l` on large directories, because it is slow.
+Rather use `ls` and run `ls -l` only for the specific files you need extended information about.